 Tenant farmers Caroline and Tim Wilson were chosen by the Ernest Cook Trust as custodians of 600 acres of unspoiled farmland in the Severn Valley.
 Nearly a quarter of a century later, this rich and biodiverse landscape hosts an organic certified livestock farm with a strong focus on welfare as the key to quality.
-Here, Caroline – butchery manager and farm administrator – gives us an insight into slow farming (and fast piglets!).
+Here, Caroline – who sadly passed away not long after this blog was written – gives us an insight into slow farming (and fast piglets!).

 How has the land around you influenced the way you farm at Adeys?

 We have been gifted with some of the most richly diverse ancient meadow land.
 In summer one can easily count over 50 different species of plants and grasses.
 This diverse herbage has been the basis for rearing all our livestock and has allowed our animals to be hugely healthy, not to mention flavoursome.
 The miles and miles of historic hedgerows are a haven for bird and insect life, and we farm in a way that nurtures that environment.

 “In summer one can easily count over 50 different

 What factors did you have to consider when you first set about converting the land to organic?

 When we were first chosen to manage the land, we set to work straight away choosing the right breeding stock to convert alongside it.
 This was the essential first step to ensure the best quality and flavour of the meats, which for us meant keeping traditional breeds such as Hereford and Aberdeen Angus cattle, and Suffolk and Hampshire sheep.